 MEMBER: Academy of Television Arts and Science, Motion Picture Editor’s Guild, The Writer's Guild of America and a proud Board-member of The Hillmen Foundation and Dewitt Community Complex.

-DCC Honorary Boardmember
+In Memoriam: Former DCC Boardmember

 2017 Education Award - Auburn Education Community and Auburn Chamber